data2health/CTS-Personas/README.md

 ## Translational workforce roles and persona profiles

-This project will encompass and describe the diversity of roles in the clinical and translational science ecosystem.
-By identifying CTS roles, establishing a persona to represent each role, and providing each persona with a profile, we will document the needs, motivations, goals, and pain points in CTS roles that will be used to inform software development, use cases, teaching materials, and more for the CTSA community.
+This project encompasses and describes the diversity of roles in the clinical and translational science ecosystem.
+By identifying CTS roles, establishing a persona to represent each role, and providing each persona with a profile, we have documented the needs, motivations, goals, and pain points in CTS roles that can be used to inform software development, use cases, teaching materials, and more for the CTSA community.
 _______________

 ## Problem Statement